Data is a Marketer’s Best Friend, But What is the Best Marketing Data for Your Business?

-We recommend that every marketer have access to the following information, regardless of what kind of products or services.
+We recommend that every marketer have access to the following information, regardless of the kind of products or services you offer.

 1) Google Analytics